om-prabhat/vm_terminal_configs/README.md

 ### This will install zsh oh_my_zsh and tmux and also fully configure it.
 ### The alias you want to set can be done through ~/.alias file

-Install JetBrainsMono Nerd Font before setting up alacritty.toml AND alacritty setup is not included in install script do it manually
+Install JetBrainsMono Nerd Font before setting up alacritty.toml from here : https://github.com/ryanoasis/nerd-fonts/releases

+AND alacritty setup is not included in install script do it manually